xapple/forest_puller/NOTES.md

 * Test install on fresh ubuntu again (esp. dependencies)

+* Replace Czech Republic by the official short name "Czechia"

+* Switch all text that reads "26 countries" to "27 countries".

 # TODO

-* Replace Czech Republic by the official short name "Czechia"

 * Can we integrate the R factor and biomass expansion factor?